adhawan-vip/vip_adpq/README.md

     yarn install

 We use yarn scripts and [Webpack][] as our build system.

+Once Node and Yarn are installed, do the following

+yarn global add yo
+yarn global add generator-jhipster jhipster

 Run the following commands in two separate terminals to create a blissful development experience where your browser